King of Shaves

 BookCheck was tasked with handling the transfer to Xero from the old system and setting up processes & controls to ensure the success of the new accounting system.
 One of the key pressures we had for this project was time.
-We started working with King of Shaves at the end of October 2018 but their old system expired at the end of November 2018.
-Therefore, Xero and all the new systems had to be up and running by 1st December 2018.
+We started working with King of Shaves at the end of October but their old system expired at the end of the following month.
+Therefore, Xero and all the new systems had to be up and running by 1st December.

 King of Shaves identified ManuOnline as being suitable as it offered the functionality they required for inventory management.
 BookCheck worked closely with King of Shave staff to ensure the data from ManuOnline was being mapped correctly to Xero.
 This included numerous tests before going live on 1st December.
 BookCheck also added controls and processes to ensure CoGS calculated correctly each month in Xero.
 This has been further developed for their new financial year, offering this information in more detail by making full use of Xero tracking.

 It was clear from their old system that reconciling Amazon payments and sales had been a real struggle.
 Adding to this, King of Shaves used Amazon Pay for sales made directly on their own website.
-On the bank feed in Xero, both the receipts from Amazon – relating to Amazon sales – and the receipts from Amazon Pay – relating to direct internet sales – were annotated in the same way, so there was no way to distinguish between the two.
+On the bank feed in Xero, both the receipts from Amazon, relating to Amazon sales and the receipts from Amazon Pay, relating to direct internet sales, were annotated in the same way - so there was no way to distinguish between the two.
 We introduced A2X and solved this problem immediately.
 Sales information from Amazon is now fed through to A2X directly, where it is consolidated into one invoice to forward to Xero.
 This invoice represents all sales and relevant deductions for that period and mirrors the payment made by Amazon.
 It can then be matched instantly to the transaction on the bank feed, identifying all other Amazon receipts as relating to the Amazon Pay account.
-This has saved six hours per month of difficult reconciliation work.
+This alone has saved six hours per month of difficult reconciliation work.